 According to Forbes, LeBron James’ net worth is an estimated $450 million.
 He checked in at No. 8 on the website’s list of the world’s highest-paid athletes in 2019, earning a cool $89 million in the final year of the decade.

-Michael Jordan is still the highest-paid basketball player of all time, and only Kobe Bryant and Shaquille O’Neal top James in career earnings.
+Michael Jordan is still the highest-paid basketball player of all time, and only Kobe Bryant and Shaquille O’Neal top the new Lakers star in career earnings.
 But make no mistake, the King is climbing up the cash ladder and could end up the richest athlete ever one day.

 This article was originally published January 16, 2020.